Holding the Camera

 Here are some examples of how to (and how not to) hold the camera.

-Holding the camera by the body only, as in the picture on the far left, means that when you move your hand to adjust the zoom, the tendency is to do it 'over arm' with your finger tips, as in the picture on the left.
+Holding the camera by the body only (left) means that when you move your hand to adjust the zoom, the tendency is to do it 'over arm' with your finger tips, as in the picture on the left.

 This gives no extra support to the camera at all.